olcf/olcf-user-docs/systems/frontier_user_guide.rst

 .. note::

     At the moment, ``hpcviewer`` requires SSH X11 forwarding to work on Frontier login nodes, which might be prohibitive depending on the user's network connection.
-Alternatively, the user can `download the HPCViewer client from the HPCToolkit website <http://hpctoolkit.org/download.html>`__, install it on their local laptop/workstation system, and then transfer the measurement directory to the local system for local viewing and analysis.
+Alternatively, the user can `download the HPCViewer client from the HPCToolkit website <http://hpctoolkit.org/download.html>`__, install it on their local laptop/workstation system, and then transfer the database directory to the local system for local viewing and analysis.
     A remote client interface to allow streaming the performance database directly from Frontier is in active development.

 More detailed information on HPCToolkit can be found in the `HPCToolkit User's Manual <http://hpctoolkit.org/manual/HPCToolkit-users-manual.pdf>`__.